Adult ADHD and Your Relationships

-While everyone is different, some common problems seem to consistently affect the relationships of adults with ADHD.
-If the following five complaints sound familiar to you, it might be time to consider whether adult ADHD is having a negative impact on your relationships.
+While everyone is different, some common problems seem to affect the relationships of adults with ADHD.
+Do the following complaints sound familiar to you?

 1. ''Do you even hear what I’m saying?''

 Mowing the lawn.
 Washing the dishes.
 Folding clothes.
-Household obligations present responsibilities that can be overwhelming for people with adult ADHD.
+Household chores can be a challenge when you have adult ADHD.

-If the people you live with are constantly complaining that you aren’t pulling your weight, take a step back and consider whether they’re right.
-When was the last time you took the trash out ?
+If the people you live with tell you that you aren’t doing enough, take a step back and consider whether they’re right.
+When was the last time you took out the trash?
 Is your clutter taking over the house?
-Are your family members doing more than their fair share of keeping the household running smoothly?